 And, unfortunately, I’ve brought on many of these situations myself, when my ego has created friction.

 The conundrum of our time: WTF to do about it

 When we rein in our egos, the work wins.

 But what can we do when our activist work is bound up with our identities?
 When we’ve reinforced that identity with every social media status update?
-When our faces are out there for all to see, campaigning on a video, or talking into a microphone on a profile pic?
+When our faces are out there for all to see, campaigning on a video, expounding into a microphone on a profile pic?

 How do we get ourselves out of the way, and focus on the work?

 A few things you can do to put your ego on the back seat

 I am far from a good example here, but here are some practical tips that could help.